 This mimics the physical world, where the gold miners mine gold, while bankers and accountants do the bookkeeping.
-In Meter’s system, the PoW consensus allows for token generation via mining, and the PoS consensus uses the Byzantine Fault Tolerance consensus algorithm for swift record keeping, while preventing double spending.
+In Meter’s system, the Proof of Work (PoW) consensus allows for token generation via mining, and the Proof of Stake (PoS) consensus uses the Byzantine Fault Tolerance consensus algorithm for swift record keeping, while preventing double spending.

-In this environment, the PoS main chain in charge of record keeping can generate one block every 10 seconds (after the September upgrade, this was optimized to one block every 3 to 5 seconds) with a tps of 2,000.
-Compared to the existing blockchain network, this greatly enhanced the performance of the main chain.
+In this environment, the PoS main chain in charge of record keeping can generate one block every 10 seconds (after the September upgrade, this was optimized to one block every 3 to 5 seconds) with a transaction-per-second (TPS) of 2,000.
+Compared to existing blockchain networks, this greatly enhances the performance of the main chain.

 - Decentralized & Secure

 Meter uses a hybrid PoW/PoS consensus mechanism, which can combine the benefits of both and address the weaknesses of each.
 For example, security risks like a 51% attack in a pure PoW consensus, and the “nothing at stake” problem and long range attacks in a pure PoS consensus are mitigated in a hybrid mechanism.
 Meter has put a great deal of thought into building a highly decentralized currency system and devising methods to survive network attacks from the nation level.

 To prevent block proposer nodes from censoring transactions and prioritizing ones that will benefit them the most, Meter changes to a new node for every block.
 Changing block proposer nodes by way of a traditional pBFT algorithm as seen on Cosmos, Harmony, and Near, is extremely complex and comes with sky-high communication costs.
 So much so that when Harmony published its code for automatic block proposer node changes in case of node crashes, Cosmos’ Head of Research Zaki Manian went out of his way to tweet his congratulations.